OmarElalfy0/Cyber-Apocalypse-CTF-2023/Crypto/Perfect Synchronization/README.md

 ![Alt text](./source.png "source")

-we will able to see that all letters are using the same key and the same salt to encrypt ...
-This means that the same letters will have the same value.
-So, it is vulnerable, and we can use ```quipquip``` to find the real message...
+They use cutting-edge technology tools, and one of these tools is

 Here in each line we can see the encrypted letter ...

 ![Alt text](./output.png "output")

-Now lets use any program to give each value a different letter then we can ues ```quipquip``` because it is too large to handle by the webiste ...
+Now let's use any program to give each value a different letter, then we can use ```quipquip``` because it is too large to handle by the website...

-I uesed java to do that by creating a class called ```Dictionary``` to act like a dictionary for the larg values.
+I used Java to do that by creating a class called ```Dictionary``` to act like a dictionary for the large values.

 ```
 import java.util.ArrayList;